 HEARST NATIONAL WRITING FINALISTS ANNOUNCED

-The William Randolph Hearst Foundation has announced the eight undergraduate college journalism students from around the country who will compete in the 49th annual National Writing Championships of the Hearst Journalism Awards Program this June in San Francisco.
+The William Randolph Hearst Foundation has announced the eight undergraduate college journalism students from around the country who will compete in the 50th annual National Writing Championships of the Hearst Journalism Awards Program this June in New York City.

-The finalists include six winners in monthly writing competitions and two who had the highest scores from among the 600 entries submitted in this year’s writing competitions.
-The finalists will participate in various spot assignments, competing for additional scholarship awards ranging from $1,500 to $5,000 in the Program’s National Championships, held in San Francisco, June 3 – 7, 2009.
+The finalists include six winners in monthly writing competitions and two entrants who placed twice in the top ten of competitions.
+From the 633 writing entries that were submitted in this year’s writing competitions, eight finalists will participate in various spot assignments, competing for additional scholarship awards ranging from $1,500 to $5,000 in the Program’s National Championships, held in New York City, June 8 – 12, 2010.

-Also competing in the National Championships will be six photo, five radio and five television broadcast news finalists.
+Also competing in the National Championships will be six photo finalists , five radio finalists and five television broadcast news finalists.

-Judging the writing competition this year are: Arthur S. Brisbane, ASB Consulting, East Dennis, MA; Jeff Cohen, Executive Vice President and Editor, Houston Chronicle, TX; and Peter Bhatia, Executive Editor, The Oregonian, Portland, OR.
+Judging the writing competition this year are: Jeff Cohen, Executive Vice President and Editor, Houston Chronicle, TX; Peter Bhatia, Editor, The Oregonian, Portland, OR; and Jennifer Sizemore, Vice President/Editor in Chief, MSNBC.com and Executive Producer, NBC News.

 Jan Watten, program director